CDL Suspension License Lawyer Philadelphia

-Are you concerned that you may have your Commercial Driver’s License Suspended?
+Are you worried that you may have your Commercial Driver’s License Suspended?
 A Commercial Driver’s License (CDL) is a requisite for anyone driving a commercial motor vehicle (CMV) in the course of their occupation.
-The purpose of the CDL is to make the highways safer by ensuring that truck drivers and drivers of trailers and buses are qualified to operate such heavy equipment vehicles while removing those deemed unsafe or unqualified from our highways.
+The purpose of the CDL is to make the highways safer by making sure Truck Drivers and drivers of trailers and buses are qualified to operate such heavy equipment vehicles while removing those deemed unsafe or unqualified from our highways.
 The system has been enforced for nearly thirty years, yet there are still some practical issues; namely the fact that a CDL can be lost very easily, effectively terminating both the current employment and future job prospects of the individual who has their CDL suspended or revoked.

 What Types of Tickets or Crimes Affect a CDL?